-There are one of three ways brands can go as they integrate and automate their SMS marketing strategies and flows.
+There are three ways brands can go as they integrate and automate their SMS marketing strategies and flows.

 A totally custom SMS marketing build out is what Vaynerchuk used for WineText.
-In fact, this is what most brands used only a couple years ago because there weren’t any SMS tools to use instead.
+In fact, this is what most brands used up until only a few years ago, because there weren’t any SMS tools available in the market.

 You build a custom SMS tool using an API from Twilio or AWS.
-Because it is totally custom, this option comes with a lot of work on your development team.
-Nothing is pre-built (no automations, for instance).
+Because it is totally custom, this option puts a lot of work on your development team.
+Nothing is pre-built (there are no automation templates, for instance).

 When would this option even make sense?
-Not often –– but if you are using a completely custom tech stack, and are needing incredibly unique automation and data integration customizations, then this option might be for you.
-Be sure to scope this out with your development team, or your development agency.
-The cost of this can grow quickly, and you’ll want to follow through multiple QA tests to ensure it works the way you intend.
+Not often — but if you are using a completely custom tech stack, and are needing incredibly unique automation and data integration customizations, then this option might be for you.
+Be sure to scope this out with your development team or development agency.
+The cost can grow quickly, and you’ll want to follow through multiple QA tests to ensure it works the way you intend.

-The first SMS marketing solutions to hit the market were just that –– broad mass texting solutions.
+The first SMS marketing solutions to hit the market were mass texting solutions.
 They took the need for custom builds off the table, giving brands the ability to not have to start from scratch.

 Ecommerce SMS marketing automation platforms are literally built for ecommerce brands.
 They have pre-built automations specifically for ecommerce brand needs, prioritize compliance so brand marketers don’t have to get too deep into the technical work, and are often built as SaaS solutions, which means any updates made to the platform can be used by all brands using the tool.